React API Call

 Calling an API

 There are several ways to call an API from a React app.
-The simplest way is to use the native Fetch API provided by web browsers because you don’t need to install a third-party package.
+The simplest one is to use the native Fetch API provided by the web browser because we don’t need to install any third-party package.

 First, call the fetch() method by passing the API endpoint: